-- Understand common terms and definitions of cloud computing and provide examples. - Understand several common definitions of cloud computing and their commonalities/differences. - Understand the following characteristics of clouds and cloud services from a business perspective: - Scalability - Security - Hardware independence - Variable costs - Time to market - Distribution over the Internet. - Compare and contrast the different types of cloud models - Explain the importance of high availability and scaling in cloud environments - Given a scenario, apply data security and compliance controls in cloud environments - Given a scenario, integrate components into a cloud solution - Given a scenario, maintain efficient operation of a cloud environment - Given a scenario, perform appropriate backup and restore operations - Given a scenario, perform disaster recovery tasks. - Given a scenario, troubleshoot security issues - Given a scenario, troubleshoot common performance issues
+- e independence - Variable costs - Time to market - Distribution over the Internet. - Compare and contrast the different types of cloud models - Explain the importance of high availability and scaling in cloud environments - Given a scenario, apply data security and compliance controls in cloud environments - Given a scenario, integrate components into a cloud solution - Given a scenario, maintain efficient operation of a cloud environment - Given a scenario, perform appropriate backup and restore operations - Given a scenario, perform disaster recovery tasks. - Given a scenario, troubleshoot security issues - Given a scenario, troubleshoot common performance issues